-We have spared no efforts in creating a sustainable and diversified environment for learning and development, and to cultivate employees with high commitment, so that we can solidify our foundation for corporate excellence.
-To be the leader in the digital convergence, we have continued our cultivation in the areas of technology, products, services, tendencies, and mindsets, so that we may achieve a win-win goal in employees’ growth and self-realization, as well as corporate performance upgrade.
+We spared no efforts in creating a sustainable and diversified environment for learning and development.
+We are committed to cultivating a positive work culture and foster an environment where employees feel valued so that we can solidify the fundamentals for business excellence.
+As the leader in digital convergence, we continued our development focuses in the areas of technology, products, services, tendencies, and mindsets so that we can achieve a win-win goal in employees’ growth and corporate excellence.

-We develop corresponding training programs and development paths of management and professional in accordance with the trends of industries and enterprise development strategies.
+We develop corresponding training programs and development paths for management and employees in accordance with industry trends and enterprise development strategies.

-At the end of every year, we conduct training needs survey by collecting the information of industry tendency, arranging interviews with top executives, assessing the competency gap and the employees' questionnaires to ensure that the annual training plan can meet the business strategies, work requirements and employees' development.
+At the end of every year, we conduct training needs survey by collecting information about industry tendency, arranging interviews with top executives, and assessing the competency gap and employees' questionnaires (to ensure the annual training plan is in accordance with business strategies, work requirements, and employee development).

-Supervisors provide customized coach and training to their subordinates in accordance with division goals, subordinates’ annual objectives and career development plans, and feedback obtained from multidimensional system.
+Supervisors provide customized coaching and training to their subordinates regarding division goals, annual objectives, career development plans, and feedback obtained from the multidimensional system.